 Thanks to the advancement of technology, couples who are suffering through infertility now have a chance to get pregnant.
 The most widely known treatment is in vitro fertilization.
 Through this method, there is a chance for children to be born after one or both parents die.
 This presents a whole new set of legal ramifications, such as the question of their inheritance rights.
-Our laws must also change to coincide with technology continuing to advance rapidly.
+In this article we will examine the inheritance rights of posthumously conceived children.

 In Vitro Fertilization